Yashvardhan777/Carousel/README.md

 - Implement lazy-loading for videos and Image Caching for images to further optimize memory.
 - Add gesture-based navigation for a more interactive feel.
 - Enhance animations with more fluid effects.
-- To use flex and dynamic styling
+- To use flexbox and dynamic styling